exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 weights and measures - stones, pounds and ounces

 If you don't like your weight you can reduce it by applying a reduction.
-In the interests of privacy obody should be able to retrieve that amount.
+In the interests of privacy nobody should be able to retrieve that amount.
 The reduction is a percentage of the weight.

 Weights must never be negative.